unification-com/xfund-router/README.md

 #### Interaction - as a Provider

+**Note: the NodeJS implementation will eventually be deprecated in favour of the new Go implementation**

 A Consumer requests data, but a provider Oracle needs to be running in order to fulfill requests.